MihaiCiorascu/Mobile-App-Footify/idea/README.md

 * **Read (offline):** Cached player list and data remain available; a banner shows “Server is unavailable.”
 * **Update (offline):** Edits are saved locally and synced in order when online.
 * **Delete (offline):** Player is marked for deletion and hidden; deletion request is sent once reconnected.

-✅ Copy and paste this into your `README.md` — the table and bullet formatting will now display perfectly on GitHub or VS Code preview.